NICMx/Jool/doc/usr/mod-run-464xlat.md

 This address lies within the body of an HTML file, not a network or transport header.
 It is not viable for Jool to support translation of all existing application protocols.

-If you click the latter version of the link from a IPv6-only node via a NAT64, it will of course not work, because the node doesn't have an IPv4 stack with which to access `203.0.113.24`. `www.jool.mx` works fine because the DNS64 appends the NAT64 prefix once the node asks about it; on the other hand, if all the node has is `203.0.113.24`, it can't really tell it's talking via a NAT64, much less know which prefix should be appended.
+If you click the latter version of the link from an IPv6-only node via a NAT64, it will of course not work, because the node doesn't have an IPv4 stack with which to access `203.0.113.24`. `www.jool.mx` works fine because the DNS64 appends the NAT64 prefix once the node asks about it; on the other hand, if all the node has is `203.0.113.24`, it can't really tell it's talking via a NAT64, much less know which prefix should be appended.

 [464XLAT](https://tools.ietf.org/html/rfc6877) is a technique meant to address this limitation.
 It functions by appending another NAT64 into the mix, that reverses the work made by the already existing NAT64.
 The idea can be generalized to also provide Internet to IPv4-only services when all you have is an IPv6 address space, which is [SIIT/DC: Dual Translation Mode](https://tools.ietf.org/html/draft-ietf-v6ops-siit-dc-2xlat-00).